 After the elation of a sale finally ceases (approximately 1 hour later) you’re left with a choice: Absorb the sweet dewy taste of success and move on to the next one OR start thinking about how you’ll get that same client to come back.

-To illustrate the importance of customer retention let’s take e-commerce (online retail), a gargantuan industry that contributes to a huge chuck of digital revenue.
+To illustrate the importance of customer retention let’s take e-commerce (online retail), a gargantuan industry that contributes to a huge chunk of digital revenue.

 Here’s a stat:

-Almost 15% doesn’t;t sound like a huge number but if you dig a little deeper you’ll find that this translates as 1/3 of all online shopping revenue.
+Almost 15% doesn’t sound like a huge number but if you dig a little deeper you’ll find that this translates as 1/3 of all online shopping revenue.

 Returning customers also spend 3x more on average than a one-time shopper.

-This tells us that repeat customers, people coming back to a retailer or a brand, tend to spend more because they already have established trust with the retailer and feel more comfortable transacting.
+This tells us that repeat customers, people coming back to a retailer or a brand, tend to spend more because they already have established trust with the retailer and feel more comfortable using them.